All Episodes

 Obama would love it.

-And it coupled with a couple of other things, I think he was desperately trying to get the Republicans to start talking about impeaching him.
+I really think that a large portion of Obama's taunting and threatening to do amnesty before Labor Day, and coupled with a couple of other things, I think he was desperately trying to get the Republicans to start talking about impeaching him.

 Because the Democrats believe that if the Republicans did that, that they would lose every bit of electoral momentum they have for the November midterms.

-Because they believe that the American people don't want any part of the first African American president being impeached or criticized or mistreated or what have you.
+Because they believe that the American people don't want any part of the first African-American president being impeached or criticized or mistreated or what have you.

 I think Obama's been taunting them.

-Even there hadn't been a single Republican who had even mentioned impeachment.
+There hadn't been a single Republican who had even mentioned impeachment.

 And yet if you look at the news media every day and listen to Democrats, that's all you heard.